Drone Operators

-In light of the growing popularity of commercial and recreational unmanned aircraft systems (UAS), commonly referred to as drones, Phoenix-Mesa Gateway Airport Authority is advising operators of the procedures for authorization and safe operation.
+In light of the growing popularity of commercial and recreational unmanned aircraft systems (UAS), commonly referred to as drones, Mesa Gateway Airport Authority is advising operators of the procedures for authorization and safe operation.

 Automated Process